Home » Nations » Portugal » Heads of State » Pais, Sidónio

 Term: 9 May 1918 - 14 Dec 1918

-9 May 1918, entered in exercise of the functions of President of the Republic upon proclamation of the election, public ceremony at the seat of municipal council, Paços do Concelho (Town Hall), Lisbon [5]
+9 May 1918, assumed the functions of office on the next day after the proclamation of the results of election as required by Art.
+I of transitional provisions of the decree No. 3:997 of 30 Mar 1918, public ceremony, seat of municipal council, Paços do Concelho (Town Hall), Lisbon [5][6]

 14 Dec 1918, died (assassination) [6]